 - If you travel late at night, try to travel in groups if possible.
 If travelling alone late at night, whether by foot or vehicle, be attentive to your surroundings at all times.
-Try to let a friend or roommate know your route and time of travel in advance. - If walking alone late at night, avoid the use of IPODS or cell phones until you reach your destination.
+Try to let a friend or roommate know your route and time of travel in advance. - If walking alone late at night, avoid the use of ipods, mp3/mp4 players, or cell phones until you reach your destination.
 Activate the Rave Guardian personal tracking app if you have a safety concern. - Do not accept rides from anyone with whom you are not familiar and comfortable, even if they identify themselves as students. - If travelling by vehicle, keep keys in hand and upon entry of vehicle secure the doors and depart promptly.
-To sit idle in your vehicle alone late at night could be a vulnerability. - If you are approached by or observe any suspicious persons, please contact Department of Public Safety at 678/466-4050 ASAP if you are on campus, or call 911 if off campus.
+To sit idle in your vehicle alone late at night could be a vulnerability. - If you are approached by or observe any suspicious persons, please contact Department of Public Safety at 678-466-4050 ASAP if you are on campus, or call 911 if off campus.
 It is also requested that you program Public Safety's number on speed dial in your cell phone.

 XI.
-Anonymous Reporting
+ANONYMOUS REPORTING

-Clayton State University Department of Public Safety ON-LINE ANONYMOUS CRIME REPORTING
+Clayton State University Department of Public Safety ON-LINE ANONYMOUS CRIME REPORTING https://claytonstate.qualtrics.com/jfe/form/SV_0GQWpShmQAtTpwU?Q_JFE=qdg, and link to Department of Public Safety's "Police Tip Line."

-This form is NOT intended to replace the normal crime reporting process.
-It is provided as a special service for those who wish to report criminal activity anonymously, and is accessible through our website located at www.clayton.edu/publicsafety, and link to Department of Public Safety home page, "Police Tip Line."
 You will not be contacted by the police because we will not know who you are unless you provide that information in this report.
 This form should be used to report possible criminal activity.
 To report allegations of unethical activity, refer to the Clayton State University Global Hot Line for reporting instructions.